banner></a>

 Cockrell, G. M. & Kantrowitz, E. R. "ViewMotions Rainbow: A New Method to Illustrate Molecular Motions in Proteins".
 J. Mol.
 Graph.
 Model.
 40, 48-53 (2013).

-The ViewMotions Server can produce ViewMotion rainbow images.
-The Server can be used in one of three ways:
+The ViewMotions Server can produce a representation of a conformational change in a protein in a visually intuitive way using a spectrum of color in indicate the molecular motion (e.g. ViewMotion rainbow images).
+The Server can be used in one of two ways:

 Fields designated by (*) are required.